OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 #### External inputs

-Trezor can include inputs that it will not sign, typically because they are owned by another party.
+Onekey can include inputs that it will not sign, typically because they are owned by another party.
 Such inputs are of type `EXTERNAL` and the host does not specify a derivation path for the key, but sets the `script_pubkey` field to the scriptPubKey of the previous output that is being spent by the external